HBO history has come a long way

 There were long periods of no content too – when a placard told us what was coming up next with a minute countdown.
 It would read like this: Coming Next, Star Wars :23 (in 23 minutes).
 Movies started on the hour and they never ended exactly on the hour, so Home Box Office needed these placard inserts.

 Well, this model has changed and Home Box Office is just HBO.
 It has movies, but what seems to drive preference is the original programing.
-HBO has evolved as a brand.
+HBO history demonstrates an evolution of a brand.
 It is not a movie channel.
 It is much more.

 There is no winning anymore as a “first run” movie channel.
 In Demand owns that place.
 HBO has done a great job of selling the HBO acronym, transforming itself into must-have original programming that creates rabid Games of Thrones fans and engages us with a more advanced and stimulating original programing lineup.